'Appetite for change': New mayors elected in most major centres in strong election for right-leaning mayors

 Christchurch city councillor and former construction company owner Phil Mauger won the mayoralty in Christchurch in a close race with his nearest rival David Meates, a former Canterbury DHB boss.

-Mauger, who has served one term as councillor, said he was "relieved, humbled and excited" to be mayor and that he had "punched the air" when he heard the result.
+Mauger, who has served one term as councillor, said he was "relieved, humbled and excited" to be mayor and had "punched the air" when he heard the result.

 Mauger ran on a platform of making rates affordable, reducing debt, delivering core services better, finishing roading and footpaths in the city, and caring for the environment.